 Farmers are protesting for a few months in India and most of us have not given an ear to it.
-To put it in an easier example, this is like your boss telling you that you will receive half the salary going forward and may or may not receive a bonus and this has already been decided and you have nothing to say or change your company because this is going to be done by all the companies going forward.
+To put it in an easier way this is your boss telling you that you will receive half the salary.
+You may or may not receive a bonus.
+This has already been decided and you have nothing to say or change.
+Your company because this is going to be done by all the companies going forward.

 We know that apart from the winter and the pollution there are also farmers’ protests taking place in Delhi at degrees.
 There are about three lakh farmers camped at various parts of the border on the highways of the state of Delhi and they say they’re not going to leave until the center rules back its farm laws.